simonakom/movie-actor-api-postgreeDB/README.md

 ````

 9. Configure Environment Variables:

-- Ensure you have dotenv installed to load these environment variables: `npm install dotenv`
+- Ensure you have "dotenv" installed to load these environment variables.
+If not, run `npm install dotenv`.
-- Create a .env file in the root directory of the project to securely store your database connection details.
+- Create a `.env` file in the root directory of the project to securely store your database connection details.
-- Add the following content to the .env file:
+- Add the following content to the `.env` file:

 ```env
 DB_HOST=localhost